How to become a substitute teacher in Florida.

 Background check and fingerprinting.

-To ensure the safety of students, Kelly Education and the Florida Department of Education require background checks for anyone interested in becoming a substitute teacher.
+To ensure the safety of students, the Florida Department of Education requires background checks for anyone interested in becoming a substitute teacher.

 As part of the background check process, you must submit fingerprints.
-Kelly has fingerprinting machines onsite in several Florida locations.
+The cost of fingerprinting and a background check can vary by county.
+Kelly Education has fingerprinting machines onsite in several Florida locations for our new hires.
 Fingerprinting is a brief, 15-minute appointment, though it can take a few days to get results.
-The cost of fingerprinting and a background check can vary by county.

 In some districts, you may be required to complete a drug screening.
 Typically, oral drug screening is available in Florida, free of charge, and provides immediate results.